open-sauced/maintainer-intro-course/communication-and-collaboration.md

 #### Style Guide

 You might prefer contributors to add a prefix in brackets to issue and pull request titles.
-For example, "[Bug]: Documentation link goes to 404 Page Not Found".
-Or you want them to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to their commit messages, such as `feat: add new feature for user authentication`.
+For example, "[Bug]: Documentation link goes to 404 Page Not Found."
+Or you want them to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to their commit messages, such as `feat: add user authentication`.
 In another case, you might select particular Markdown rules for your project, like one underscore for italics, two asterisks for bolds, etc.

-Every project has its own convention to keep the consistency around it.
+Every project has its own convention to maintain consistency.
 So, don't expect your contributors to know what to do when contributing to your project.
 Consider communicating this in a clear style guide they must follow.
-You can take an example from GitHub's [style guide](https://docs.github.com/en/contributing/style-guide-and-content-model/style-guide).
+You can take an example from GitHub's [Style guide](https://docs.github.com/en/contributing/style-guide-and-content-model/style-guide).

 #### Support

 What kind of support can you provide your contributors?
 You can think of these amongst other supports:

 - **Space**: Where can contributors ask questions and throw ideas?
 - **Pair programming**: Some contributors, especially beginners, might need extra guidance and hand-holding.
-Can you give them support in pair programming when necessary?
-How can they ask for one?
+Can you provide this support when necessary?
+How can they ask for it?
 - **Office hours**: Regular office hours is a great way to engage directly with your contributors.
-It allows you to listen to their ideas and challenges, what needs to be improved, communicate with them about the direction of your project, and build a better relationship with them.
+It allows you to listen to their ideas and challenges, identify areas that need to be improved, communicate with them about the direction of your project, and build a better relationship with them.

 When you support your contributors, you can gain their trust and motivation and create a more collaborative and productive environment.
 By providing them with the help they need, you can establish a culture where everyone feels respected and supported, which leads to even greater achievements.